bu-bioinfo/bf510/the_instrument.md

 Claims made in texts, be they news, opinion, or scientific articles, always presume some set of assumptions are true.
 These assumptions may be explicitly stated within the text itself, or implicitly held by the author.
-In any case, the validity or veracity of the assumptions underlying a claim are not always obvious to the reader and require exploration and additional investigation to elucidate.
+In any case, the validity and veracity of the assumptions underlying a claim are not always obvious to the reader and require exploration and additional investigation to elucidate.
 This process of gathering information to place a text in its broader context to better understand it (sometimes called "deep", "slow", or "close"